List of birds of Spain: Bee-eaters

 The bee-eaters are a group of near passerine birds in the family Meropidae.
 Most species are found in Africa but others occur in southern Europe, Madagascar, Australia and New Guinea.
-They are characterised by richly colored plumage, slender bodies and usually elongated central tail feathers.
+They are characterised by richly coloured plumage, slender bodies and usually elongated central tail feathers.
 All are colourful and have long downturned bills and pointed wings, which give them a swallow-like appearance when seen from afar.